bharathkumar192/LLAMA_RAG/SOURCE_DOCUMENTS/DATA MASKING OVERVIEW.md

 you generate realistic and fully functional data with similar characteristics as the original data to replace sensitive or confidential information.

+Tablespace requirements for data masking:
+Data Masking requires additional space, which today is around 5x where x is the size of the largest table being masked.
+The breakdown of this 5x is:
+TEMP tablespace should be roughly 2x and
+The tablespace where masking is running should be roughly 3x.

 ### The Challenge

 The amount of data that organizations collect and manage, including sensitive